c-base/film-photo-permit/english.md

 = Application for Approval =
 Responsible for recording approval is the c-base circle.
 The circle is a democratic board that gathers every 1. and 14. of a month around 8pm.
-You desired date of recording can only lay after the upcoming circle event.
+Your desired date of recording can only lay after the upcoming circle event.
 Please send an application in advance to circle@c-base.org and show up for the next circle event to introduce yourself and your project.
 Your application should contain a brief project description,